 The secret to success is practising little and often.
 Use time wisely.
 Can you practise these KIRFs while walking to school or during a car journey?
-You do not need to practise them all at once; perhaps you could have a fact of the day.
-If you would like more ideas, please speak to your child's teacher.
+You don't need to practise them all at once: perhaps you could have a fact of the day.